 Calpendo Activity Recorder (CAR) is a solution that tracks the actual usage of any instrument that is connected to a PC.

 The Calpendo Activity Recorder (CAR) is a Windows native program that runs on Windows XP through to Windows 10.
-It keeps track of users and the programs they are running (if desired) and sends the information to Calpendo so that Calpendo can know who is using the PC and for how long.
-Additionally, Calpendo can use the CAR data to compare the actual usage against the booked usage and report on the difference
+It keeps track of users and the programs they are running (if desired) and sends the information to Calpendo so that Calpendo can know who is using the instrument and for how long.
+Additionally, Calpendo can use the CAR data to compare the actual usage against the booked usage and report on the difference.

 The Benefits of the Calpendo Activity Recorder: